yusifsalam/t490-macos/README.md

 - Set boot mode to UEFI only, disable CSM support

 ## Post-install
-- Install [Heliport](https://github.com/zxystd/HeliPort) to control the wifi kext from within macOS
+- Install [HeliPort](https://github.com/zxystd/HeliPort) to control the wifi kext from within macOS
 - Disable hibernation, since it doesn't work properly on hackintoshes
 - Make your own USB map kext
-- Put your wifi ssid and password inside itlwm kext's Info.plist to get working wifi
+- Put your wifi ssid and password inside itlwm kext's Info.plist to automatically connect to wifi without using HeliPort
 - Generate your own CPU frequency vectors using [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend).
 The one included here is set to Balance power and CPU lowest frequency set to 500 MHz
 - Install [Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements) for brightness keys (and other keyboard rebindings).
 I recommend applying changes only to the keyboard, since I've had some conflicts with my Logitech mouse.
 - (Optional) [Rectangle](https://github.com/rxhanson/Rectangle) for window management